mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc.md

 1. Upload the OIDC config and keys to Bucket
 1. Create the IAM OIDC service
 1. Set the issuerURL with the bucket URL address on custom resource `Authentication`
-1. Extract the credentials requests from the OpenShift release image
+1. Extract the credentials request from the OpenShift release image
 1. Process the custom resources `CredentialRequests`, creating the all the IAM roles
 1. Copy the manifests dor secrets and authentication custom resource to the installer manifests directory
 1. Install a cluster